Home Features Pricing Documentation Services Contact DOWNLOAD

 Generate stakeholder-ready reports of your scan history, score trends, and findings.

 Most scans are for the person who ran them.
-Reports are for everyone else: the client who wants a monthly readout, the partner asking “is the site healthy?”, the auditor needing evidence of remediation, the team meeting where someone has to summarize the last sprint.
+Reports are for everyone else: the client who wants a monthly readout, the auditor asking for evidence that something got fixed, the standup where someone has to summarize the last sprint.

-SiteCMD’s Reports section turns scan history into a clean, branded artifact you can share.
+The Reports section turns your scan history into a clean, branded document you can hand off.
 Reports are gated to Core and above.
 See Pricing for tier details.

 What a report contains